 Just as the legal fracas between Revlon and its creditors was in its ultimate pre-launch countdown, fate famously intervened.
 Unbeknownst to the attorneys finalizing and filing the UMB complaint, the prior 24 hours had been a doozy, both for Revlon and (especially) for Citibank.
-For it was on August 11, 2020-just a day before the creditors sued-that Citibank employees lapsed into one of the most infamous "fat finger" faux pas in financial history: it erroneously sent a face-value payoff of the bonds to all the hold-outs.
+For it was on August 11, 2020-just a day before the creditors sued-that Citibank's employees lapsed into one of the most infamous "fat finger" faux pas in financial history, erroneously sending a face-value payoff of the bonds to all the hold-outs.

-Citibank's Historic Blunder
+B. Citibank's Historic Blunder

-Although the details of Citibank's blunder have been documented in detail by now, 42 it is worth briefly noting what transpired at a high level.
-As mentioned above, several of the term lenders were not holdouts, but instead had acceded both (a) to approve the restructuring; and (b) to exercise the right to exchange their existing debt contracts with "new" debt contracts with higher priority claims against the shifted IP collateral.
-The mechanics for making the change required Citibank (as administrator) to round up the various consenting creditors and "migrate" their accounts over into the new debt securities.
-Such measures-conventionally called "roll ups"-are common during corporate refinancings.
-But executing such migrations can often be cumbersome, since (a) the consenters and the holdouts must now be treated differently; and (b) the migrations typically occur at an interim point between scheduled interest payments, so that the borrower must generally make good on whatever partial interest has accrued as of the date of the roll-up.
-The process of executing a roll-up is cumbersome enough that in practice, it has become routine to simplify step (b) by making the partial interest payment to all lenders, even the holdouts who are not migrating their claims.
-Such categorical interest payments usually concede a small benefit to these holdouts, but they do so in the name of administrative ease.
+Although the details of Citibank's blunder have been documented in detail by now,52 it is worth briefly noting what transpired at a high level.
+As mentioned above, several of the term lenders were not holdouts, but instead had acceded both to approve the restructuring and to exercise the right to exchange their existing debt contracts with "new" debt contracts with higher priority claims against the shifted IP collateral.
+The mechanics for making the change required Citibank (as administrator) to round up the various consenting creditors